 Sleeping through your lectures

 Yes, we all love to sleep!
-But the harsh reality is that lecture time is not the opportunity to catch up on that sleep, you came to university to learn and to gain that all important degree so you best use of your time and money wisely.
+But the harsh reality is that lecture time is not the opportunity to catch up on that sleep, you came to university to learn and to gain that all important degree so you should use your time and money wisely.

-If you haven’t yet perfected the morning after a night out survival routine, then only go out on night outs when you can feel guilt free the next morning.
+If you haven’t yet perfected the morning after a night out survival routine, then only go on a night out when you can feel guilt-free the next morning.

 Leaving the dishes until they go mouldy

-No one likes washing up straight away, in fact washing up at all, but you will like the aftermath of leaving them out even less.
+No one likes washing up straight away, in fact, washing up at all!
+Although, you will like the aftermath of leaving them out even less.
 The same goes to emptying the bins, it’s not meant to be fun but it is definitely needed if you don’t want a smelly kitchen!

 Locking yourself out is a major fresher mistake

-Every student has been there at least once at some point in their university lives, so it’s worth making friends with the security guards and Customer Service Officers just in case it’s you.
+Every student has been there at least once at some point in their university lives, so it’s worth making friends with the security guards and Customer Service Assistants at your village just in case it’s you.
 Especially if you are the forgetful type.

-Keep your keys glued to you at all times as you don’t want to be the first person to lock themselves out and left alone after a night out at 2am in the morning, your friends won’t appreciate you knocking on their door or calling them at that time!
-If you do though, check your Village Welcome wristband for the out of hours number and a team member will come to your rescue.
+Keep your keys glued to you at all times, as you don’t want to be the first person to lock themselves out and left alone after a night out at 2am in the morning.
+Your friends won’t appreciate you knocking on their door or calling them at that time!
+If you do though, check the Village Guide for the out of hours number and a team member will come to your rescue.